A complete walkthrough

 How the club works.

 Six things to understand before you join.
 We'll walk through the mechanic, the math, and the trade-offs — honestly.
+No marketing copy, just the rules of the game.

 02 · The membership